iarebwan/TaskScheduler/README.md

- > As you complete each section you **must** remove the prompt text.
-Every *turnin* of this project includes points for formatting of this README so keep it clean and keep it up to date.
- > Prompt text is any lines beginning with "\>"
- > Replace anything between \<...\> with your project specifics and remove angle brackets.
-For example, you need to name your project and replace the header right below this line with that title (no angle brackets).
 # Task Scheduler
  > Authors: [Sumit Gupta](https://github.com/sumitgupta314), [Jordan Sam](https://github.com/Jsam88), [Benson Wan](https://github.com/iarebwan)

- > You will be forming a group of **THREE** students and working on an interesting project.
-A list of proposed project ideas that have been successful in previous quarters is given in the project specifications link on iLearn.
-You can select an idea from the list, start thinking about the features you will implement, what design patterns can help you implement them, and why.
-If you want to propose your own original idea, you will have to contact an instructor to discuss the project and obtain written permission before you submit your project proposal.
-Your project needs to implement two design patterns.The project work should be divided almost equally among team members and each member is expected to work on at least one design pattern (more than one partner may work on a pattern) and some of its test cases.
-You can of course help each other, but it needs to be clear who will be responsible for which patterns and for which features.

- > ## Expectations
- > * Incorporate **at least two** distinct design patterns.
-You need to include at least *one* design pattern that we will teach this session:
- >   * Composite, Strategy, Abstract Factory, Visitor, or Decorator
- > * All design patterns need to be linked together (it can't be two distinct projects)
- > * Your project should be implemented in C++.
-If you wish to choose anoher programming language (e.g. Java, Python), please discuss with your lab TA to obtain permission.
- > * You can incorporate additional technologies/tools but they must be approved (in writing) by the instructor or the TA.
- > * Each member of the group **must** be committing code regularly and make sure their code is correctly attributed to them.
-We will be checking attributions to determine if there was equal contribution to the project.
-> * All project phases are to be submitted to this GitHub repository.
-You should modify this README file to reflect the different phases of the project.
-In addition, you should regularly hold sprint meetings with your group.

 ## Project Description
  > * This project is important to us because we believe it would be fun and useful to create a program that will benefit people in their everyday lives.
 It also has the potential to be used by a large population of people who would like to create a schedule to keep themselves more organized.
 Before someone makes the mistake of double booking themselves and failing to properly manage their time, they will now have the chance to prevent that.
 Not only will it help us as people to become more organized, but we will also utilize new strategies and skills learned from this CS100 course.